 #postmillennialstudio #performance #fashion #aesthetics #misanthropocene #radicalsaturation #speedtrip #questionsnotanswers #dondaism

-PARADIGM WEEKLY IS A MASTER OF SCIENCE IN ARCHITECTURE STUDIO
+PARADIGM WEEKLY IS A MASTER OF SCIENCE

 You will participate in the learning environment of the Master of Architecture organised over the Faculty’s two campuses: Brussels and Ghent.
 Based on a highly interdisciplinary learning process of integrated research and ‘research by design’, students are expected to determine a theoretical stance on current issues with emphasis on facilitating, making and imagining, leading to relevant spatial interventions.